ianchanning/neural-network-js/tutorial/slides.tex.md

 # Colour the circles red or blue

-In `build()`, rather than black circles we can draw random red or blue circles.
+In `build()`, rather than black circles we can draw random red or blue circles

 ```javascript
 var colours = ["red", "blue"];